oumad/FooocusPlus/readme.md

 See the above sections for model downloads.
 You can launch the software with:

     python3 entry_with_update.py

-Or, if you want to open a remote port, use

-    python3 entry_with_update.py --listen

 Use `python entry_with_update.py --preset anime` or `python entry_with_update.py --preset realistic` for Fooocus Anime/Realistic Edition.